Changissnz/selfinterest/README.md

 and undoubtedly disputed with one another in contexts of familial politics, tribal affiliation, and commerce.
 Systems of alliances pre-occupied the subjects and vassals of Ancient Rome, and must have been implemented with intention of both subject and ruler to not have to see eye to eye with those personally viewed as despicable.
+The statement is a reasonable hypothesis for explaining the longevity of Ancient Rome, from republic to empire to supplantation by its eastern sibling.